 According to the Customers 2020 Report, customer experience will have surpassed product and price as the key differentiator for brands in just three years’ time.

 In other words, providing a great customer experience isn’t just a nice extra — it’s imperative.
 And omnichannel is an essential part of that.

-If you’re a wholesaler, distributor or manufacturer, it’s likely that you already have a web store, or are considering launching one in the foreseeable future.
+If you’re a wholesaler, distributor, or manufacturer selling online, it’s likely that you already have a web store, or are considering launching one in the foreseeable future.
 This is great — as we mentioned before, having the option to buy online is has become the new normal.
 However, your web store simply being there isn’t enough.